-Robotics datasets are becoming more common thanks to ongoing developments in robotic technology.
+Robotics datasets are becoming more common thanks to ongoing developments in machine learning robotics sectors.
 In healthcare, robots designed to assist staff at busy hospitals are already in testing.
 In the industrial sector, a variety of robots are used to weld, clean, cut, and construct a whole host of different tools and objects.
 And in commercial areas, we’re seeing rapid developments in autonomous vehicles, both on the road and in the air.

 Many datasets for machine learning in robotics are open source and available for anybody interested in researching and developing their own robotics solutions.
 However, the right datasets are not always easy to find, and scouring the internet for them takes time.
 To help, we’ve put together a list of 18 robotics datasets.
 It covers robot locomotion, computer vision, robot vehicles, and more.

 We hope this list provides you with a solid starting point for learning more about the field, or for starting your own machine learning in robotics project!

 The University of Michigan Robotics Datasets: The UMR datasets page offers access to a wide variety of datasets.
 Their collection includes datasets for biped robotics, video, safety situational awareness, and leg joint kinematics, kinetics, and EMG activity.
 The datasets are courtesy of NeuRRo Lab, Roahm Lab, the Corso Research Group, and April Robotics Laboratory.

 The MIT Robotics Dataset Repository: Known as Radish, this repository of datasets covers odometry, laser, sonar, and sensor data taken from real robots.
 You’ll also find environmental maps generated both by robots and by hand.